|

 The Expansion of the Universe

 Since the Big Bang, the universe continues to expand.
-This phenomenon is measurable by the redshift of galaxies, an indication that the light they emit is stretched as they move away from us.
-This discovery confirmed the notion that the universe is in expansion, which is one of the pillars of modern cosmology.
+This phenomenon is measurable by the redshift of galaxies, an indication that the light they emit stretches as they move away from us.
+This discovery has confirmed the notion that the universe is expanding, which is one of the pillars of modern cosmology.

 The Consequences of the Big Bang

 The Big Bang theory has profound implications for our understanding of matter, energy, and the evolution of cosmic structures.
-For instance, it explains the formation of light elements during the first minutes after the Big Bang, in a process called primordial nucleosynthesis.
-This phenomenon gave rise to hydrogen, helium, and a tiny amount of lithium, which are the fundamental elements of the universe.
+For instance, it explains the formation of light elements during the first minutes after the Big Bang, in a process known as primordial nucleosynthesis.
+This phenomenon gave birth to hydrogen, helium, and a tiny amount of lithium, which constitute the fundamental elements of the universe.

 The Debates Surrounding the Big Bang

-While the Big Bang theory is widely accepted by the scientific community, questions remain.
-For example, what existed before the Big Bang?
-Is it possible that our universe is just one among a multitude of other universes?
+Although the Big Bang theory is widely accepted by the scientific community, questions remain.
+For example, what was there before the Big Bang?
+Is it possible that our universe is just one among many others?
 These questions remain open and are the subject of much speculation and research within theoretical physics.

-In summary, the Big Bang represents a crucial step in our understanding of physics and the universe.
-This theory, supported by observable evidence, helps us comprehend the origin of everything around us.
-Research continues to expand our understanding of these fascinating concepts and their impact on the universe we inhabit.
+In summary, the Big Bang represents a crucial milestone in our understanding of physics and the universe.
+This theory, supported by observable evidence, helps us grasp the origin of everything around us.
+Research continues to broaden our understanding of these fascinating concepts and their impact on the universe we inhabit.

 Comparison of Key Concepts of the Big Bang